How It Is Done continued...

 with scanner strips on them because the MRI magnet may erase the information on

 During the test, you will lie on

-your stomach or your back on a table that is part of the MRI scanner.
+your stomach on a table that is part of the MRI scanner.
 Straps may be used

 to help keep your body in the best position.
 The table will slide into the

 machine part that holds the magnet.
 A device called a coil may be placed over

 the scanner, you will hear a fan and feel air moving.
 You may also hear tapping

 or thumping noises as the MRI scans are taken.
 You may be given earplugs or